bishalkumargupta/Design-of-CMOS-based-Charge-Pump-Phase-Lock-Loop-with-28nm-Technology/README.md

 ## Conclusion

-The repository presents the design and simulation of CMOS based 28nm Technoogy Charg Pump Phase Locked Loop(CPPLL) having a operating frequency of 500MHz with operatibg voltade be 1.5V where the shematic and the waveforms are being produced here.
+The repository presents the design and simulation of CMOS based 28nm Technoogy Charg Pump Phase Locked Loop(CPPLL) having a operating frequency of 500MHz with operating voltage be 1.5V where the schematic and the waveforms are being produced here.
+With suitable strength of MOSFETS, noise clean outputs are being ectracted.

 ## Author